synacktraa/urify/readme.md

   - `-apex`: Get URLs by apex domain.
 It's like VIP access.
   - `-fqdn`: Filter by fully qualified domain names.
 The whole shebang!
   - `-inverse`: Want to be rebellious?
 Use filters as a deny-list.
-  - `-absolute`: Validate all filters.
+  - `-strict`: Validate all filters.
 No half measures here!
   - `-dissect`: Once filtered, dissect the URL for a specific component.
 Pick and choose!

 ---